nengo/nengo/docs/plumbing.rst

 ============

 The Nengo API operates on two levels.
-This page describes the more complicated low-level interface for creating neural simulations using Nengo.
+This page describes the more primitive (but flexible) low-level interface for creating neural simulations using Nengo.

 This API is designed for more experienced